mariaremote/RockPaperScissorsGame/README.md

 }
 ```

-This was a logical obstacle to overcome more than a programmatical. ✌😇
+This was a logical obstacle to overcome more than a programmatic. ✌😇